We learn from the best

 Sharon grew up in Taranaki, and went on to become an ECE ICT facilitator for CORE Education in New Zealand.
 Sharon joined Storypark to make sure teachers get the most out of their professional development.

-Chris Stokes Customer Service Manager
+Chris Stokes Customer Success Manager

 Chris was born in Wanganui and went to Gonville Kindergarten.
 He has studied Psychology and Management and worked extensively in customer service.